 It’s also important to reply to comments and engage with your audience.
 By doing so, you are humanizing your brand which will bring even more engagement to your page.

 You can measure your results by identifying the goals of your social media campaign.
 Ask yourself a few more questions:

 - Am I trying to create a buzz around a new launch?

 - Am I using social media to build engagements & relationships?

-- Do I consider engagement an increase in followers, greater number of social mentions or some other metric?
+- Do I consider engagement an increase in followers, a greater number of social mentions, or some other metric?

 Without have a goal in mind, it will be nearly impossible to measure any type of result.
 A majority of social media platforms offer analytics tools but are not offered in real-time and are not always the most accurate.
 It is best to use a 3rd party tool and be sure to set aside some time to review the data you’ve captured.
 Once you can see what is working for you and what is not, you can adjust your social media strategy.

 Contact Boston Web Marketing

 If you’re looking for professionals to assist in your social media marketing strategy, contact Boston Web Marketing!
 We help our clients produce unique content for their specific brands.
 We measure their results and continuously adjust strategies based on the data we find.
 Visit our website to learn more about our services and fill out a contact form if you have any questions!